marmelab/react-admin/docs/Confirm.md

 );
 ```

-The same goes for deleting multiple records: you could use `<BulkDeleteWithConfirmButton>`, but you'd rather use `<BulkDeleteButton mutationMode="pessimistic">` instead.
+The same goes for deleting multiple records in a [bulk action](./Datagrid.md#bulkactionbuttons): use `<BulkDeleteButton mutationMode="pessimistic">` to ask a confirmation before the deletion.

 ```jsx
 import { List, Datagrid, TextField, BulkDeleteButton } from 'react-admin';